orc1139/WSN_Report/README.txt

 5.- Compilation is done on "report.tex" file (there is a Makefile included).

+6.- All \usepackage lines are found in "include/header.tex"

 NOTE: Two addtional scripts ars included to compile the LaTeX file and the bibliography properly.
 (I did not like the Makefile, and it is useless under Windows.)